 A lot of readers have made these with their kids or grandchildren – so if you’re looking for a fun recipe to make with your family then this recipe is for you.

 A couple of notes:

 - Did you know that brownies will cook more quickly in a metal pan versus a Pyrex pan?
 I cooked mine in a metal 9 x 13 non-stick pan.
 If you are using Pryex you may need to cook your brownies a little bit longer than stated in the recipe below.
-There are all kinds of interesting brownie tips in this article.

 - 2 cups sugar